General Camp Questions:

 What should my child bring to camp each day (snacks, water, etc.)?

-They must bring a packed lunch, water bottle, art shirt, and towel (for quiet time/outside time)
+They must bring a packed lunch, water bottle, art shirt, and towel (for down time/yoga/outside time).

 Are meals or snack provided?

-Adult lunches will be ordered daily “Dutch treat” or on your own.
+Adult lunches will be ordered daily “Dutch treat” or on your own, and coffee and tea water are always available.

 What is your policy on allergies or special dietary needs?

-We do not have a strict policy, but we ask andults and students to be conscientious of common allergies, like nut allergies.
+We do not have a strict policy, but we ask adults and students to be conscientious of common allergies, especially tree nuts and peanuts.
 Any medical conditions that may cause distress should be listed in the registration.

 Who supervises the children during non-lesson times?